lab319/DNAm_prediction_CT_PT/README.md

 ## 3.The datasets of the program

 The DNA methylation data used in this research were collected from The Cancer Genome Atlas (TCGA) project and that are publicly available at https://portal.gdc.cancer.gov.
-The 'Data' folder contains two subfolders: 'surrogate_tissue_data' and 'target_tissue_data' folders.
+The 'Data' folder contains two files: 'surrogate_tissue.txt' and 'target_tissue.txt' files.
 We matched DNA methylation data of cancer and paracancer tissues from the same patient in advance.
 Rows and columns of the files are corresponding to CpG sites and samples respectively.

 ## 4. How to use our program and obtain output predicted DNA methylation values

-(1) Organize two data files: 'surrogate_tissue_data' and 'target_tissue_data' files.
+(1) Organize two data files: 'surrogate_tissue.txt' and 'target_tissue.txt' files.

 (2) Define file names of output predicted DNA methylation values for target tissue.
 For example, 'LR_target.txt' is the predicted DNA methylation values of target tissue using linear regression model, 'SVM_target.txt' is the predicted DNA methylation values of target tissue using SVM, 'XGBoost_target.txt' is the predicted DNA methylation values of target tissue using XGBoost.